lunarc/lunarc_docs/docs/batch_system.md

 nodes.
 The concept is known as a **task-farm**.
 The individual job are known as **job-steps**.

-The following is an example processing 200 such jobs using 16 cores from a single node.
+The following is an example processing 200 such jobs using 40 cores from two nodes.
 The scripting use two scripts, the master script and the worker script.
-The Master script requests the resources (number of cores, job time, ...) and then registers 200 copies of the worker script with SLURM using the command srun.
-The worker script is a modification of the [*basic script*](#id.oyajyndi4e55) described above.
+The master script requests the resources (number of cores, job time, ...) and then registers 200 copies of the worker script with SLURM using the command srun.
+The worker script is a modification of the [basic script for I/O intensive jobs](#basic-script-for-io-intensive-jobs) described above.

 In our example this will then start sixteen jobs on the sixteen cores you requested.
 Once a job has finished, it will take an unprocessed job